A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Hydrogen-enabled Operation Enhancement for MESs

 After the extreme events, some measures related to system topologies or resources could be adopted to restore load.
-For example, Zhu \emph{et al.}\cite{ZhuS2024} developed a resilience-oriented service restoration strategy for a power-hydrogen distribution system by taking some measures, e.g., network topology reconfiguration, scheduling of dispatchable generators (DGs) and HESSs, and load prioritization.
+For example, Zhu \emph{et al.}\cite{ZhuS2024} developed a resilience-oriented service restoration strategy for a power-hydrogen distribution system by taking some measures, e.g., network topology reconfiguration, scheduling of dispatchable generators and HESSs, and load prioritization.
 Similarly, Afsari \emph{et al.}\cite{Afsari2024} proposed a service restoration strategy for microgrids with hydrogen storage based on network topology reconfiguration and the coordination of HESSs and hydrogen-based micro-gas turbines.
-In \cite{Xie2024}, Xie \emph{et al.} proposed a scheduling method to dispatch hydrogen storage systems and hydrogen vehicles within hydrogen-penetrated distribution systems so as to minimize load power losses and economic costs.
-In \cite{Su2024}, Su \emph{et al.} proposed a restoration strategy for hydrogen-accommodated microgrids based on a two-stage stochastic programming framework, where the location allocation of mobile wind turbines is decided in the first stage according to the shortest-path information in the transportation network considering uncertainties in wind generation.
+Before network reconfiguration is performed, an HMES black-start is required.
+In \cite{LuJ2025}, Lu \emph{et al.} developed a black start strategy for hydrogen-integrated renewable grids with energy storage systems, where hydrogen fuel cells are used as black start resources.
+In addition to stationary HERs, MHERs could also be scheduled for restoration response.
+For example, Su \emph{et al.}\cite{Su2024} proposed a restoration strategy for hydrogen-accommodated microgrids based on a two-stage stochastic programming framework, where the location allocation of mobile wind turbines is decided in the first stage according to the shortest-path information in the transportation network considering uncertainties in wind generation.
 Then, the expected costs of power outages will be minimized by scheduling mobile wind turbines and HESSs in microgrids jointly.
 In \cite{ZhaoY2023}, Zhao \emph{et al.} proposed a two-level restoration strategy for a distribution network with HRSs.
-As shown in Fig.~\ref{fig_11}, the distribution system operator schedules mobile energy sources (i.e., MESs and HFCVs) to minimize the power imbalance among microgrids and reduce the unserved load in the upper level.
+As shown in Fig.~\ref{fig_13}, the distribution system operator schedules mobile energy sources (i.e., HTTs and HFCVs) to minimize the power imbalance among microgrids and reduce the unserved load in the upper level.
 Then, based on the allocation results, a microgrid energy management strategy is designed to minimize the system operation cost of each microgrid.
 Simulation results showed that the coordination of mobile energy sources and HFCVs can reduce the power imbalance and improve the self-healing ability of hydrogen-electricity systems.
+Different from above works, Wang \emph{et al.}\cite{Wangz2021} proposed a restoration strategy for an integrated power and hydrogen distribution system with the consideration of power line and hydrogen pipeline outages caused by extreme events.
+When power outages occur, reconfigurations of transmission line and hydrogen pipeline are first adopted to avoid islanding.
+Then, repair crews are dispatched to repair the fault lines and hydrogen pipelines.
+In addition, mobile battery-carried vehicles are dispatched to cooperate with repair crews to restore critical loads.